VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 # A Description of the Orders and Registrations Bounded Context

 The **Orders and Registrations** bounded context is partially responsible for the booking process for attendees planning to attend a conference.
 In the **Orders and Registrations** bounded context, a person (the registrant) purchases seats at a particular conference.
-In the **Registrations** bounded context the registrant assigns names of attendees to the purchased seats (this is described in the chapter [Preparing for the V1 Release][j_chapter5]).
+The registrant also assigns names of attendees to the purchased seats (this is described in the chapter [Preparing for the V1 Release][j_chapter5]).

 This was the first stop on our CQRS journey, so the team decided to implement a core, but self-contained part of the system.
 The